How this couple paid off $200,000 of debt in 2 years

 But living off just a quarter of your income takes discipline and creativity.

-Muralidhara gets her hair cut by students at a training facility, they travele little farther to buy groceries at the cheapest prices, and they make a week's worth of lunches and dinners on Sundays to avoid food runs at work or splurges after work.
+Muralidhara gets her hair cut by students at a training facility, they traveled little farther to buy groceries at the cheapest prices, and they make a week's worth of lunches and dinners on Sundays to avoid food runs at work or splurges after work.

 "We literally eat the same thing for two weeks sometimes," said Muralidhara.